galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-profiling/tutorial.md

 Metatranscriptomic samples include the transcribed gene products, thus RNA, that therefore allow to not only study the presence of genes but additionally their expression in the given environment.
 The following tutorial will focus on metagenomics data, but the principle is the same for metatranscriptomics data.

 The investigation of microorganisms present at a specific site and their relative abundance is also called **"microbial community profiling"**.
-Basic for this is to find out which microorganisms are present in the sample.
+The main objective is to identify the microorganisms that are present within the given sample.
 This can be achieved for all known microbes, where the DNA sequence specific for a certain species is known.

-For that we try to **identify the taxon** to which each individual reads belong.
+For that we try to **identify the taxon** to which each individual read belongs.

 {% snippet topics/metagenomics/faqs/taxon.md %}

-When we talk about metagenomic data here, what we start with is sequences derived from DNA fragments that could be isolated from the sample of interest.
-Ideally, from all microbes present in the sample, we would also find DNA.
+For metagenomic data analysis we start with sequences derived from DNA fragments that are isolated from the sample of interest.
+Ideally, the sequences from all microbes in the sample are present.
 The underlying idea of taxonomic assignment is to compare the DNA sequences found in the sample (reads) to DNA sequences of a database.
 When a read matches a database DNA sequence of a known microbe, we can derive a list with microbes present in the sample.

 When talking about taxonomic assignment or taxonomic classification, most of the time we actually talk about two methods, that in practice are often used interchangeably:
 - **taxonomic binning**: the clustering of individual sequence reads based on similarities criteria and assignation of clusters to reference taxa